Applies ToExcel for Microsoft 365 Excel for Microsoft 365 for Mac Excel 2024 Excel 2024 for Mac Excel 2021 Excel 2019 Excel 2016

 The data analysis functions can be used on only one worksheet at a time.
 When you perform data analysis on grouped worksheets, results will appear on the first worksheet and empty formatted tables will appear on the remaining worksheets.
 To perform data analysis on the remainder of the worksheets, recalculate the analysis tool for each worksheet.

 The Analysis ToolPak includes the tools described in the following sections.
-To access these tools, click Data Analysis in the Analysis group on the Data tab.
-If the Data Analysis command is not available, you need to load the Analysis ToolPak add-in program.
+To access these tools, select Data Analysis on the Data tab.
+If the Data Analysis command is not available, you need to load and activate the Analysis ToolPak add-in program.

-3. In the Add-Ins box, check the Analysis ToolPak check box, and then click OK.
+2. In the Add-Ins box, select the Analysis ToolPak check box, and then select OK.

 • If Analysis ToolPak is not listed in the Add-Ins available box, click Browse to locate it.

-• If you are prompted that the Analysis ToolPak is not currently installed on your computer, click Yes to install it.
+• If you are prompted that the Analysis ToolPak is not currently installed on your computer, select Yes to install it.

 Note: To include Visual Basic for Application (VBA) functions for the Analysis ToolPak, you can load the Analysis ToolPak - VBA Add-in the same way that you load the Analysis ToolPak.
 In the Add-ins available box, select the Analysis ToolPak - VBA check box.